-Both Cokus et al. (2008) and Lister et al. (2008) analyzed not only wildtype Arabidopsis thaliana, but also a number of mutants deficient in enzymes required for the establishment, maintenance and removal of DNA methylation (Cokus et al., 2008; Lister et al., 2008).
+Both Cokus et al. (2008) and Lister et al. (2008) analyzed not only wild-type A. thaliana but also a number of mutants deficient in enzymes required for the establishment, maintenance, and removal of DNA methylation.
 Cytosine methylation patterns are initiated and perpetuated through cell division by DNA methyltransferases, which catalyze the transfer of a methyl group to cytosine to form 5-methylcytosine.
-DNA methylation in mammals is thought to be predominantly in the CG sequence context, however in plants it is commonly found in all sequence contexts (CG, CHG, CHH; where H = A, C or T).
-(Bernstein et al., 2007; Henderson and Jacobsen, 2007).
-DNA methylation is established by the de novo DNA methyltransferases Dnmt3a and Dnmt3b in mammals (Okano et al., 1999), and the orthologous DOMAINS REARRANGED METHYLTRANSFERASE 1/2 (DRM1/2) in plants that are targeted to methylate specific genomic loci by small RNA molecules in the process of RNA-directed DNA methylation (Cao and Jacobsen, 2002; Cao et al., 2003).
-Post-replicative maintenance of DNA methylation at CG sites is catalyzed by the DNA methyltransferase DNMT1 in mammals and its ortholog METHYLTRANSFERASE1 (MET1) in plants, while the plant-specific DNA methyltransferase CHROMOMETHYLASE3 is required for maintenance of DNA methylation at CHG sites in plants (Finnegan and Dennis, 1993; Bartee et al., 2001; Bird, 2002; Jackson et al., 2002; Kankel et al., 2003; Saze et al., 2003; Goll and Bestor, 2005).
-Furthermore, plants possess the demethylases enzymes ROS1, DME, DML2 and DML3 that remove methylcytosines by a base-excision mediated repair process (Gong et al., 2002; Penterman et al., 2007), and a recent study indicates that small RNA molecules can target the ROS1 demethylase to specific genomic target regions via the RNA-binding protein ROS3 (Zheng et al., 2008).
+DNA methylation in mammals is thought to be predominantly in the CG sequence context; however, in plants it is commonly found in all sequence contexts (CG, CHG, CHH; where H = A, C, or T) (Bernstein et al. 2007; Henderson and Jacobsen 2007).
+DNA methylation is established by the de novo DNA methyltransferases DNMT3A and DNMT3B in mammals (Okano et al. 1999) and the orthologous DOMAINS REARRANGED METHYLTRANSFERASE 1/2 (DRM1/2) in plants that are targeted to methylate-specific genomic loci by small RNA molecules in the process of RNA-directed DNA methylation (Cao and Jacobsen 2002; Cao et al. 2003).
+Post-replicative maintenance of DNA methylation at CG sites is catalyzed by the DNA methyltransferase DNMT1 in mammals and its ortholog METHYL-TRANSFERASE 1 (MET1) in plants, while the plant-specific DNA methyltransferase CHROMOMETHYLASE 3 is required for maintenance of DNA methylation at CHG sites in plants (Finnegan and Dennis 1993; Bartee et al. 2001; Bird 2002; Jackson et al. 2002; Kankel et al. 2003; Saze et al. 2003; Goll and Bestor 2005).
+Furthermore, plants possess the demethylase enzymes ROS1, DME, DML2, and DML3 that remove methylcytosines by a baseexcision-mediated repair process (Gong et al. 2002; Penterman et al. 2007), and a recent study indicates that small RNA molecules can target the ROS1 demethylase to specific genomic target regions via the RNA-binding protein AT5G58130 (also known as ROS3) (Zheng et al. 2008).